-This past week I had the opportunity to speak with some United Methodist pastors and staff on the subject of church growth.
+This past week I had the opportunity to speak with some United Methodist pastors and staff on the subject of evangelism strategies and church growth.
 One of the main components was lessons learned from my personal story of meeting Jesus.
 The following is a quick overview of my personal testimony:

 In 1978 my parents divorced and my mother was looking for some level of stability for her three children.
 Since I was the oldest and angriest of the siblings, my mom informed me we would go wherever I wanted.
 My three best friends—Mark Nettles, Chuck Black and Tim Price—all attended Acworth (Ga) United Methodist Church.
 So that’s where I wanted to go.
 They could have been Hare Krishnas for all I knew, but wherever they were is where I wanted to go.